isabella232/limitless-flows-blueprint/blueprint/index.md

 Once this has been established, then the customers chat is routed to Limitless via a switch block:

-- Case 1 - Showing example routing straight to an Agent rather than the GigCX Crowd
+- Case 1 - Shows example routing straight to an Agent rather than the GigCX Crowd
-- Case 2 - Showing an example where automation/chatbot could be used
+- Case 2 - Shows an example where automation/chatbot could be used
-- Case 3 - Showing example routing to Limitless via the ‘Limitless Expert’ state
+- Case 3 - Shows example routing to Limitless via the ‘Limitless Expert’ state

 ![](images/016.png)
 #### **Limitless Expert State**